10 of the Most Colourful Destinations in the United States (U.S)

 Colors come from countless sources on the stunning San Antonio River Walk.
 This urban South Texas oasis lines the San Antonio River, with waterfront walkways winding between the shore and sections of shops, restaurants, and cultural hotspots.

-Have lunch alfresco under the rainbow of Casa Rio’s umbrellas, appreciate the elaborate architecture of the Mediterranean-style Hotel Valencia Riverwalk, or enjoy views from the water on a San Antonio river cruise.
+Have lunch alfresco under the rainbow of Casa Rio’s umbrellas, appreciate the elaborate architecture of the Mediterranean-style Hotel Valencia Riverwalk, or enjoy views from the water on a San Antonio river cruise, and if you are looking for more things to do in San Antonio, do check out this San Antonio Weekend Guide.

 Where to stay in San Antonio?